WHO WE ARE:

-Candidates will be notified within two (2) days of their interview with the senior command staff of their status.
+Candidates will be notified within two (2) business days of their interview with the senior command staff of their status.
 Candidates will either be moved forward in the process, placed on an eligibility list, or not selected for additional consideration.

 Candidates moving forward in the selection process will undergo an extensive background/criminal investigation: verification of education and certification, verification of employment record, background/criminal check and a driving record check.

 Candidates offered employment will be required to submit to and pass the post-offer assessments: physical and back exam, drug screen, fingerprinting, and a psychological assessment that are paid for by Marathon County.